anoopkarnik/git-grasp/README.md

 # 🚀 Git Grasp

-**Git Grasp** is an AI-powered tool that transforms any GitHub repository into a personalized, structured learning journey—complete with quizzes, level-based syllabuses, and grasp tracking.
+**Git Grasp** is an AI-powered web-app that transforms any GitHub repository into a personalized, structured learning journey—complete with quizzes, level-based syllabuses, and grasp tracking.

 > 💡 Designed to reduce ramp-up time for engineers joining new teams, projects, or open source communities.